ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 = \langle \psi \vert
 $$

-So don't be scared about the notation, this is just a different way to represent vectors!
+So don't be scared about the notation, this is just a different way to represent vectors.
+This notation make it easy to represent matrices as sums of basis vectors!

 ## The Bloch sphere